Jackychen8/Python-Learning-Resources/README.md

-# Awesome-Python
+# Python
 Python is an easy to learn language many beginners to coding choose as their first programming language and it is not limited to web development, as you can build games and applications for academical research with it.
 If you are new to programming or simply interested in learning Python, here are some resources you can use.

-# Good Concepts to Know for Best Practices Python Development
+## Good Concepts to Know for Best Practices Python Development
 1. Isolating your developer space to avoid running into altering the global python environment.
   - Problem:
 > If you don't specify a unique python environment, by default, you will use the global python environment of your computer.